Facts & TriviaOlympicsSports & Games

 The legacy of Cool Runnings can still be felt: Jamaica’s first female bobsledding team made their debut at the 2018 Winter Olympic Games in South Korea with a two-person team of Jazmine Fenlator-Victorian and Carrie Russell.
 That event was movie-worthy itself, as the coach quit just before the games — and took the goddam sled with her.
 The team was scrambling for a replacement until a sponsored stepped in and rescued them at the last minute.

-Click on the movie to buy Cool Runnings on Blu-ray!
+Click on the picture to buy Cool Runnings!

 8. Is bobsledding dangerous?